felipegc/fileuploader/README.md

 NOTE:

 This app were developed using "apache-tomcat-8.0.37" and JDK 7.
+The URL to have access to the app after deployed is "http://{address:port}/fileuploader".
+If you deploy it locally you should be able to open the app by typing the following url in your browser: "http://localhost:8080/fileuploader/".

+You can have access through the API by using swagger.
+The URL is under "http://{address:port}/fileuploader/rest/swagger.json".
+If you deploy locally you can hit the URL as following: "http://localhost:8080/fileuploader/rest/swagger.json"